idaholab/moose/modules/solid_properties/doc/content/modules/solid_properties/index.md

 ### Input file syntax

-The user objects defining the material properties are set up in the `UserObjects` block.
+The userobjects defining the material properties are set up in the `UserObjects` block.
 For example, to use stainless steel 316 thermal properties to provide the thermal conductivity in the `HeatDiffusion` kernel above, the input file syntax would be: